 Building an MVP instead of a full-blown product can let you achieve the following goals:

-If you want to learn more about what makes a successful MVP and how you build one, continue your research by reading this article.
+If you want to learn more about what makes a successful MVP and how to build one, continue your research by reading this article.

 What factors make up the total MVP cost?